 - A title slide with contact information (name(s), address, email, phone, and school affiliation)

 - A description of the innovative strategy, program or project

 - Timeline for the execution of the project

 - Potential for Transferability (to other universities)

-Submission deadline is Monday, August 30, 2021.
+Submission deadline is extended to Monday, September 13, 2021.
 Please direct any questions and submit applications to Dr. Anne L. Balazs, Dean, John B. and Lillian E. Neff College of Business and Innovation at the University of Toledo, Anne.Balazs@utoledo.edu and to Dr. Melissa Gruys, Dean, Doermer School of Business at Purdue University Fort Wayne, email@example.com.